doctrine/doctrine-website/source/contribute/maintainer.rst

 In order to maintain all the stability invariants that SemVer imposes, it is vital that maintainers know where to merge incoming patches.

-Packages in the doctrine organisation should use following branching
+Packages in the Doctrine organisation should use the following branching
 structure:

  * ``develop`` - extremely unstable, points at the next planned